An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Acknowledgements

 \section{Acknowledgements}

-JA’s research was partially supported by a fellowship from the Johns Hopkins Mathematical Institute of Data Science (MINDS) via NSF TRIPODS award CCF-1934979, by the Charles and Catherine Counselman Fellowship, and by the Acheson J. Duncan Fund for the Advancement of Research in Statistics.
-JC's research was partially supported by the National Science Foundation under grants DMS-1902755 and SES-1951005.
+JA was partially supported by a fellowship from the Johns Hopkins Mathematical Institute of Data Science (MINDS) via NSF TRIPODS award CCF-1934979, by the Charles and Catherine Counselman Fellowship, and by the Acheson J. Duncan Fund for the Advancement of Research in Statistics.
+JC was partially supported by the National Science Foundation under grants DMS-1902755, SES-1951005, and DMS-2413552.
+JC gratefully acknowledges support from the University of Wisconsin–Madison, Office of the Vice Chancellor for Research and Graduate Education, with funding from the Wisconsin Alumni Research Foundation.